bruchansky/shotblockr/README.md

 ## 🎬 Overview

-Shotblockr is an early-stage prototype built with the Flux Kontext[max] API.
+Shotblockr is a prototype built with the Flux Kontext[max] API.
 It explores how 3D tools and AI can work together to streamline the storyboarding process for animated films.

 - **3D Scene Builder** – Upload and position custom 3D character models (GLB/GLTF)
 - **AI Image Generation** – Generate scenes from reference images using AI